Recommended

 4. .gjf template metadata

-5. Default: none (unresolved charge aborts; provide -q or .gjf charge metadata, or use PDB --ligand-charge)
+5. Default: none (unresolved charge aborts; provide -q or .gjf charge metadata, or use PDB --ligand-charge/-l)

 Note

---ligand-charge derivation is only applied for PDB inputs (including XYZ/GJF inputs when --ref-pdb is supplied) and only when charge is not yet resolved.
-If a .gjf template already provides a charge value before --ligand-charge is evaluated, the template charge takes precedence and --ligand-charge will not override it.
+--ligand-charge/-l derivation is only applied for PDB inputs (including XYZ/GJF inputs when --ref-pdb is supplied) and only when charge is not yet resolved.
+In that unresolved case, ligand-derived charge is attempted before .gjf metadata fallback.

 Tip

-Always provide --ligand-charge for non-standard residues (substrates, cofactors, unusual ligands) to ensure correct charge propagation.
+Always provide --ligand-charge/-l for non-standard residues (substrates, cofactors, unusual ligands) to ensure correct charge propagation.

 Spin Multiplicity